 Early interventions in the workplace

-There are ways in which emergency workers can be helped.
-From their employers being aware of the high level of stress that they are under, to being offered counselling after particularly traumatic cases, being encouraged to talk out more, to being allowed to have a break from work after a big trauma, there’s plenty that can be done to help prevent the onset of PTSD.
+It’s still not clear why some people develop PTSD or C-PTSD and others don’t – but early interventions have been shown to help, and can be particularly useful in identifying and treating trauma symptoms early on.
+Employers and colleagues being aware of the high level of stress that staff are under, being offered counselling after particularly traumatic cases, being encouraged to talk out more, and to being allowed to have a break from work after a big trauma, are all interventions that are shown to have helped.

 Treatments for PTSD